bhauman/figwheel-main/docs/docs/react-native.md

 If you have any problems with setting up an application please consult the React Native documentation.
-I really recommend reading all of the React Native Documentation as it is well written and will more than likely save you lots of headaches.
+I really recommend reading all of the [React Native documentation](https://reactnative.dev/docs/getting-started) as it is well written and will more than likely save you lots of headaches.

 If everything is up and running go ahead an close everything so that